 The frequency of system inspections outlined in the manual and attached exhibits should be considered the minimum, if no events warrant additional inspections.
-The frequency of inspections should be fine-tuned over time as system specific conditions are better known and the rate at which certain maintenance operations need to be performed is better understood.
-Maintenance Inspection Checklists are provided for each of the BMP's in this system.
-Inspections should be performed by personnel responsible for maintenance and may need to be certified for confined space entry, depending on the component being inspected.
-Operation of the detention basin, outlet control structures and pre-treatment device may need to be inspected by a practicing civil engineer familiar with their operation.
+The frequency of inspection should be fine-tuned over time as system conditions are better known and the rate at which certain maintenance operations need to be preformed is better understood.
+Maintenance inspection Checklist are provided for each of the BMP's in this system.
+Inspections should be performed by personnel responsible for maintenance and may need to be certified for confined space entry, outlet control structures and pre-treatment devices may need to be inspected by a practicing civil engineer familiar with their operation.

 Records of all routine inspections and any work performed on the system for maintenance, repair or replacement should be maintained by the owner and kept for a minimum of ten (10) years.
 A copy of all records should be provided to the City of Rochester Hills Engineering Division.
-The records should include this manual, all inspection sheets, approved construction plans and asbuilt documents, a maintenance log of work performed to the system(s) and contact information for the system inspector, civil engineer, landscape architect, geotechnical engineer and contractor involved with the system.
+The records should be provided to the manual, all inspection sheets, approved construction plans and as-built documents, a maintenance log of work performed to the system(s) and contact information for the system inspector, civil engineer, landscape architect, geotechnical engineer and contractor involved with the system.

-STORM WATER SYSTEMS MAINTENANCE:
+STORM WATER SYSTEMS MAINTENANCE

-Regular inspection and maintenance of BMP's are necessary if these facilities are to consistently perform up to expectations.
-Storm-water systems are expected to perform quality and quantity control functions as long as the land use they serve exists.
+Regular inspections and maintenance of BMP's are necessary if these facilities are to consistently perform up to expectations.
+Stormwater systems are expected to perform quality and quantity control functions as long as the land use they serve exists.
 Failure to maintain these systems can create the following adverse impacts:

-- Increased pollutants to surrounding surface water features - Potential loss of life or property resulting from catastrophic failure of the facility - Aesthetic or nuisance conditions, such as mosquitoes or reduced property values due to a degraded facility appearance.
+- Increase pollutants to surrounding surface water features - Potential loss of life or property resulting from catastrophic failure of the facility - Aesthetic or nuisance conditions, such a mosquitoes or reduced property values due to a degraded facility appearance.

 Most of these impacts can be avoided through proper and timely inspection and maintenance.
 A major concern associated with these impacts is the general public's expectations related to the quality of life provided, in part, by construction of these systems.
 Inadequate maintenance means the general public may have a false sense of security.
-The most common cause of storm-water system failure is the lack of adequate and proper operation, inspection, maintenance and management.
+The most common cause of stormwater system failure is the lack of adequate and proper operation, inspection, maintenance and management.

-Good design and construction can reduce subsequent maintenance needs and costs, but they cannot eliminate the need for maintenance altogether.
-Maintenance requires a long term commitment of time, money, personnel and equipment.
-Monitoring the overall performance of the storm-water management system is a major aspect of any maintenance program.
+Good design and construction can reduce subsequent needs and costs, but they cannot eliminate the need for maintenance all together.
+Maintenance requires long term commitment of time, money, personnel and equipment.
+Monitoring the overall performance of the stormwater management system is a major aspect of any maintenance program.

-The maintenance responsibilities for these systems lie with the current property owner and transfer with the property in perpetuity.
+The maintenance responsibilities for these systems lie with the current property owner and transfer with the property in perpetuity, understanding that upon build out the Breckenridge of Rochester Hills Homeowners Association will assume responsibility.
 If maintenance of the system is not performed, the City of Rochester Hills reserves the right to enter the property and perform all necessary work at the property owners' cost.
-Refer to the Storm Sewer System Maintenance Agreement, dated October 18, 2018 for additional details.